Kernel Density Estimation- Computation, Applications, and More

 Kernel Density Estimation or KDE

 How do you think KDE is arrived at?
-Well, this is simple and straightforward.
+Well, this is simple and straight forward.
 We just add up all values of K or what is there under Xj.
 In other words, the KDE is estimated once we add all the rows of the given data set.
-The sum is then normalized by dividing the said number by the number of data points that are taken up for calculation.
-In this example, the number of data points used for the computation of Kernel Density is 6.
+The sum is then normalized by dividing the said number by the number of data points that is taken up for calculation.
+In this example, the number of data points used for computation of Kernel Density is 6.

 There is also a specific formula by which you can compute KDE values every single time.
 Here goes the same: